 Whether the travel is local, domestic, or international, our primary focus is deepening relationships with others and with God.
-The experiences are rooted in prayer and reflection, and any work performed will be secondary to the time we spend with individuals in their environments.
-Our hope is to allow for the possibility of a more mutual relationship where those who welcome us into their homes or who share their stories with us are not seen primarily as people whom we have come to "help" but rather as companions on the journey.
+Arrupe Immersion experiences are rooted in prayer and reflection, and any hands-on work we do is always done in the spirit of mutual support and cooperation.
+Our hope is that those who welcome us into their homes or who share their stories with us are not seen primarily as people whom we have come to "help" but rather as companions on the journey.

 “Students, in the course of their formation, must let the gritty reality of this world into their lives, so they can learn to feel it, think about it critically, respond to its suffering and engage it constructively.” — Very.
 Rev. Peter-Hans Kolvenbach, S.J., 29th Superior General of the Society of Jesus